Fulbright U.S. Scholar Program

 2) Fulbright Distinguished Chair Awards

-The Fulbright Distinguished Chairs Program comprises approximately forty distinguished lecturing, distinguished research and distinguished lecturing/research awards ranging from three to 12 months.
-Awards in the Fulbright Distinguished Chairs Program are viewed as among the most prestigious appointments in the Fulbright Scholar Program.
+The Fulbright Distinguished Chair Awards comprise approximately forty distinguished lecturing, distinguished research and distinguished lecturing/research awards ranging from three to 12 months.
+The Fulbright Distinguished Chair Awards are viewed as among the most prestigious appointments in the Fulbright U.S. Scholar Program.
 Candidates should be eminent scholars and have a significant publication and teaching record.
 Grant lengths vary in duration.
 Applicants can propose projects for a period of three to 12 months, as specified in the award description.
-For more information visit Fulbright Distinguished Chair.
+For more information visit Fulbright Distinguished Chair Awards.

 3) Fulbright Specialist Program